CRN lab

 Congrats to Salma Ramon Carrasco graduated for obtaining her Msc degree (the MSc of the CRN lab!).
 A big thank you to Salma for her thesis "Rational design of a programmable hydrogel: from molecular to mechanical properties" which will spark a new research direction for our lab.
 We enjoyed working with Dr. J. Paez, co-supervisor, on this work.

 September 14, 2023.
-SEMINARS & CONFERENCES.
-Albert Wong invited to deliver the opening talk of 2023 seminars at Life-Inspired Hybrid Materials, LIBER (2023, Espoo, FIN).
+RESEARCH.
+Albert Wong delivered the opening talk of 2023 seminars at Life-Inspired Hybrid Materials, LIBER (2023, Espoo, FIN).
+"How can chemistry play a role in advancing future materials?"
 A big thank you to Hang Zhang, as well as Olli Ikalla and Arri for hosting me at Aalto University in wonderful area of Espoo!

 September 6, 2023